 The Graduate Institute for Social Research and Cultural Studies

 The Master’s Program stresses the development of abilities for critical thinking and keen observation of social and cultural phenomenon and their logical analysis.
 Graduate students present solid academic background and preparation for team work, decision making, selection of information and creative planning in the context of an interdisciplinary environment.
 Therefore they are perfect candidates to work in various types of cultural industries, publishing, media, museums, art institutions and research agencies.
-The Doctoral Program is focused on academic training and teaching, in addition to developing firm abilities for critical thinking, observation and logical analysis of social and cultural issues.
-It encourages the process of crossing disciplinary boundaries of humanities, social sciences, and philosophy in active exploration, cultivation of the one’s mind and self-learning.
+The Doctoral Program is focused on academic training and teaching.
+In addition, it develops firm abilities for critical thinking, observation and logical analyses of social and cultural issues.
+It encourages crossing the disciplinary boundaries of humanities, social sciences and philosophy in active exploration and cultivation of one’s mind and the ability for self-education.

 Social, Cultural, and Academic Characteristics

-Excellent research groups, from various social and cultural backgrounds, include such well-known names as: Joyce C. H. Liu - psychoanalysis and cultural theory, Yuan-Horng Chu - social thought and the urban ethnography, Kuan-Hsing Chen - Asian Cultural Studies and the East Asian state of knowledge, Shu-fen Lin - political thought and radical theories of democracy, Der-Liang Chiou and Jacob Te-Chi Wei - cultural history and contemporary French thoughts as well as Western classical philosophy.
-Hung-Yueh Lan- East Asian Intellectual History (especially concern the Japanese Intellectual History after the17th century), Japanese Political Thought Ming-Wei Peng-Modern Chinese Literature, Taiwanese Literature, Sociology of Literature
+Excellent research groups, from various social and cultural backgrounds, including such well-known names as: Joyce C. H. Liu - Psychoanalysis and Cultural Theory, Yuan-Horng Chu - Social Thought and the Urban Ethnography, Kuan-Hsing Chen - Asian Cultural Studies and the East Asian State of Knowledge, Shu-fen Lin - Political Thought and Radical Theories of Democracy, Der-Liang Chiou and Jacob Te-Chi Wei - Cultural History and Contemporary French Thoughts as well as Western Classical Philosophy.
+Hung-Yueh Lan- East Asian Intellectual History (especially concerning Japanese Intellectual History after the 17th century), Japanese Political Thought Ming-Wei Peng-Modern Chinese Literature, Taiwanese Literature, Sociology of Literature

 Our teachers are equipped with enthusiastic approaches toward academic research and apply their energy to work with political, aesthetic and ethical theory, particularly on issues related to the modern nation-state in East Asia.
 They have already attained considerable results and achievements.

-The Cultural Research Institute in Taiwan is managed by Kuan-Hsing Chen - the first chairman, Joyce C. H. Liu - the second president, and Yuan-Horng Chu - the third president, who are cultural studies stronghold of the institute.
-Yuan-Horng Chu is an editor of the Cultural Studies Journal, and Kuan-Hsing Chen edits Inter-Asia/Cultural Studies, Each one of them represents the reputable academic weight of the publications.
-Their contribution to the university cannot be overestimated.
+The Cultural Research Institute in Taiwan is managed by Kuan-Hsing Chen - First Chairman, Joyce C. H. Liu - Second Chair, and Yuan-Horng Chu - Third Chair, who are cultural studies stronghold of the institute.
+Yuan-Horng Chu is an editor of the Cultural Studies Journal, and Kuan-Hsing Chen edits Inter-Asia/Cultural Studies, Each one of them represents the reputable academic weight of their publications.
+Their contributions to the university cannot be overestimated.

 Curriculum Planning with the University System of Taiwan

-The core courses (in social, cultural and political thought) are the main axes of deep theoretical thinking, while the development of Taiwan Cultural Studies, East Asian modernity and A Comparative Studies of Cultural History, are three key directions.
-In addition, cooperation with Tsing-hua University and NNational Central University provides a wealth of electives near campus and cultural studies professors in the University System of Taiwan.
+Core courses (in social, cultural and political thought) are the main axes of deep theoretical thinking, while the development of Taiwan Cultural Studies, East Asian Modernity and A Comparative Studies of Cultural History, are three key directions.
+In addition, cooperation with Tsing-hua University and National Central University provides a wealth of electives near campus and access to cultural studies professors in the University System of Taiwan.

-The promotion of the international academic lecture series, international seminars, workshops and the international graduate student exchange program enable students to enjoy diverse international perspectives, different environments and academic exchanges.
+The promotion of the International Academic Lecture Series, international seminars, workshops and the international graduate student exchange programs enable students to enjoy diverse international perspectives, different environments and academic exchanges.

 International Exchange and Cooperation Programs